Why Singles Should Consider Buying Life Insurance

 Key Advice from MyChoice

-• As a single, consider taking life insurance if you still have loved ones to protect, even if that’s not your spouse or child.
+• Consider taking life insurance if you still have loved ones to protect, even if that’s not your spouse or a child.

-• Examine your investment and insurance protection needs to ensure you pick the right life insurance policy type.
+• Examine your investment and insurance protection needs to ensure you choose the right life insurance policy.

 Congratulations!
 You made it to the end!